 - Exercise regularly during the day so that your body feels tired enough to want rest at bedtime.
 If you do not get enough exercise, try taking a walk a few hours before bedtime.

 - Eat a well-balanced diet.
 Studies have shown that diets deficient in certain nutrients, particularly copper, iron, and aluminum, can cause disruptions in sleep patterns.

 - Take a warm bath (not a brisk shower) just before bedtime to help you relax.

 - Prepare your sleeping environment.
 Make sure that your bed is comfortable and that you are neither too hot nor too cold.
-Most people sleep best when the tempeature is 60-65 degrees fahrenheit.
+Most people sleep best when the temperature is 60-65 degrees Fahrenheit.
 The bedroom should provide maximum comfort and minimum distraction.

 - Learn relaxation techniques such as deep breathing exercises.

 - Determine your optimal amount of sleep.
 Systematically work toward obtaining the right amount of sleep each night.

 - If you are having trouble sleeping, talk to your doctor because it may be related to another problem such as a thyroid issue or sleep apnea.

 - Avoid the following:

 - Napping during the day or evening